 The clinician certification body in Japan is the MHLW.
 Having said that, the Japan Medical Association, a voluntary membership organisation for medical doctors, may have a certain influence on the policy making regarding the clinical adoption of digital health solutions.

-10.6 Are patients who utilise digital health solutions reimbursed by the government or private insurers in your jurisdiction?
-If so, does a digital health solution provider need to comply with any formal certification, registration or other requirements in order to be reimbursed?
+10.6 What reimbursement models have been provided by government and/or private healthcare payors for digital health solutions in your jurisdiction?
+Describe any formal certification, registration or other requirements in order to be reimbursed?

-Digital health solutions may be reimbursed under the NHI.
+Digital health solutions may be reimbursed under the National Health Insurance ("NHI") system.
 To be eligible for reimbursement, a digital health solution provider needs to apply to the MHLW for inclusion on the NHI Price List and to undergo a review process by the MHLW.